max9001/temp_workspace/README.md

   - writing your own custom interface

-  - writing a service that utulizes your custom interface
+  - writing a service that utilizes your custom interface

-  - writing a client that utulizes your custom interface
+  - writing a client that utilizes your custom interface

   - Running the system